textdb/MCW-Internet-of-Things/Hands-on lab/Before the HOL - Internet of Things.md

 - A virtual machine configured with:
   - Visual Studio Community 2019 or later
   - Azure SDK 2.9 or later (Included with Visual Studio)
-- A running Azure Databricks cluster.
-- A work email address that has Power BI enabled, allowing you to create a Power BI account if one does not exist.

 ## Before the hands-on lab